chinsingh/notes/docs/ERP Software increase business efficiency.md

-# ERP Softwares increase business efficiency
+# ERP Software increase business efficiency

 Typical business process has many departments/business units(BU) which communicate and exchange data with each other and with third parties.
 Making these processes effective means an increase in efficiency of the business as a whole.